Tharun-1000/Pharma/README.md

   <div class="container mt-5">
     <div class="row">
       <div class="col-md-12">
-        <h1>Welcome to PharMAZY</h1>
+        <h1>Welcome to Pharma</h1>
         <div id="vision">
           <h2>Our Vision</h2>
-          <p>At PharMAZY, we envision leading the pharmaceutical landscape in India and beyond, pioneering transformative solutions that are not only high-quality and affordable but also innovative, redefining standards in medicine and treatment worldwide.</p>
+          <p>At Pharma, we envision leading the pharmaceutical landscape in India and beyond, pioneering transformative solutions that are not only high-quality and affordable but also innovative, redefining standards in medicine and treatment worldwide.</p>
         </div>
         <div id="mission">
           <h2>Our GOALS</h2>